FAST Polarization Catalog of FRB 20240114A: Discussion

 \subsection{Comparison with Other Repeaters and the Origin of Periodicity}

 The possible quasi-periodic modulation of burst activity in FRB~20240114A reported by \cite{2026arXiv260216409U}, introduces an additional layer of complexity to the understanding of this source.
 Using Murriyang observations, they proposed a timescale of approximately 70 days and interpreted it as evidence for plasma lensing due to extreme scattering events. \cite{2025arXiv250714708Z} have also identified periodicities in FAST observations of this source, with periods of $143.40 \pm 7.19$ days (5.2$\sigma$ significance) and $73.60 \pm 2.45$ days (3.3$\sigma$ significance).
 Notably, periodic phenomena are not unique to FRB~20240114A.
-Several well-studied repeating FRBs have been reported to exhibit periodicities in either their burst activity or environmental properties, including FRB~20180916B (16.35-day activity period; \citealp{2020Natur.582..351C}), FRB~20220529 ($\sim$200-day RM periodicity; \citealp{2025ApJ...994L..32L}), and FRB~20201124A (26.24-day RM periodicity; \citealp{2025arXiv250506006X}).
-The diversity of timescales and observational manifestations ranging from burst activity modulation to coherent RM variations suggests that multiple physical mechanisms may be at play.
+Several well-studied repeating FRBs have been reported to exhibit periodicities in either their burst activity or environmental properties, including FRB~20180916B, which shows a 16.35-day activity period \citep{2020Natur.582..351C}.
+In this context, any potential activity periodicity in FRB~20240114A would place it among a small but growing group of repeaters with long-term activity modulation.
+The diversity of reported activity-modulation timescales among repeaters suggests that multiple physical mechanisms may be at play.
 The interpretation of any potential periodicity in FRB~20240114A thus remains an open question, necessitating further monitoring and multi-wavelength observations to distinguish between intrinsic and environmental origins.